esau91/AWS_Cloud_Practitioner_Essentials/README.md

   2. Developer:
      - Best practices guidance.
      - Client-side diagnostic-tools.
-     - Bulding-block architecture support.
+     - Building-block architecture support.
   4. Business:
      - USe case guidance to identify AWS offerings, features and services.
      - All AWS trusted advisor checks.
      - Limited support for third-party software.
   6. Enterprise:
      - Application architecture guidance.
-     - Infrastructure event managment.
+     - Infrastructure event management.
      - Technical account manager (TAM).

   **TAM: your primary point of contact of AWS.
-Provide guidance, architectureal reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications.**
+Provide guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications.**

   **These plans have pay-by-the-month pricing and require no long-term contracts.**